Tuesday, February 10, 2026

 Parkinson's Fitness At Home Exercise

-Try these pre-taped classes and printable worksheets that you can do at home.
+Try these pre-taped classes that you can do at home at any time.
 Do what feels best for your body and clear the area around you so your arms and legs can move freely.
 Drink plenty of water.

 Click for Dianna’s channel of videos